mbevier/foundry-discordbridge/README.md

 ## Required Setup
  - Add the module to FoundryVTT.
  - Prepare the bot in the bot folder.
+ - You will need python3 installed.
+I suggest pyenv.
+You will also need to install libffi-dev. on Ubunto you can use apt-get install libffi-dev. !!!IMPORANT!!! if you have installed/setup python3 in pyenv BEFORE installing libffi-dev you will need to re-install python 3 in pyenv to use this new libffi.
+You may also need to run ldconfig prior.
- - Install the required modules from requirements.txt
+ - Install the required modules from requirements.txt.
+Use pip3 install -r requirements.txt
  - Create a config.json based on exampleConfig.json
  - Ensure that the port and IP selected can be viewed by the FoundryVTT server.
+This is relative to websockets, so localhost won't work.
+Also, if you are using https, you will need to configure your nginx/apache reverse proxy to use the bot, as websockets will NOT allow you to mix https and http.
  - Configure the bot's token.
 - Invite it to the guild you want it to use.
 - Configure the module settings to tell Foundry where the bot is located.
 - Create a campaign in the channel (see usage).
+IT HAS to match the name of the world you already created.
 ## Usage
 Quotes are mandatory on arguments that are wrapped in them in these examples.
 Only the owner can configure Campaigns and delete messages. /me and non-whispered chat will be bridged automatically.
 - Use the command `>_rpb campaign add "Title of your World in FoundryVTT"` in the channel you want messages bridged to.